 Box 9 and 10: These boxes do not apply to NSCC or NSCC current/former students.

 Yes.
-We are required to submit an electronic version of your 1098-T information to the IRS by March 31, 2017.
+We are required to submit an electronic version of your 1098-T information to the IRS by March 31, 2018.

-IRS Tax preparation information resources and assistance:
+Below are some IRS Tax preparation resources and assistance: